 If you’re dealing with very deep or compacted snow, consider calling in the best snow blowers to clear it faster.
 For further garden maintenance jobs, also take a look at our guide to the best chainsaws.
 For now, here are the best snow shovels available to buy now…

 1. True Temper 18-inch Ergonomic Mountain Mover: Best snow shovel overall

-The nylon edge to the scoop ensures that even if you're scraping your deck this won't do any damage to the material it's working on.
-Use this to scoop up snow and move it or flip it over and that ergonomic design will keep the strain off your wrists as you scrape away a walkway, for example.
+The scoop has a nylon edge that minimizes damage to the material you're working on, whether this is a patio, deck, or driveway.
+You can use this to scoop up snow, move it, or flip it over and the ergonomic design will keep the strain off your wrists as you work.

 2. Bully Tools Combination: Best snow shovel on a budget

-The scoop is a mighty 22-inches of plastic width.
-That means this is a fast working scraper but can also move lots of snow at once, if you have the strength to use it to its full potential.
-The longer-than-usual shaft does help take the load off your back by cutting down on bending over.
+Larger than other models, the scoop is a grand 22-inches wide.
+This means that it's a fast-working scraper that can move lots of snow at once if you have the arm power to use it to its full potential.
+The shaft is longer than usual too, which does help take the load off your back as there's less need to bend over.